OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Preliminaries

-Although the data itself are encrypted and cannot be seen, the memory access patterns may be exposed regardless of the use of TEE.
-Memory access pattern leakage occurs when an intrusive OS is allowed to observe cacheline accesses, for example, by injecting page faults \cite{xu2015controlled} or by page table-based threats \cite{van2017telling, nilsson2020survey}.
-It can also be done by attaching probes directly to the memory bus if a physical machine is available.
-This attack has been demonstrated to be capable of obtaining sensitive information from enclaves \cite{brasser2017software}.
+Although the data are encrypted and cannot be viewed in enclaves, memory/page access patterns or instruction traces can be exposed irrespective of the use of a TEE \cite{xu2015controlled, van2017telling, brasser2017software, lee2017inferring, nilsson2020survey}.
+This may lead to sensitive information being stolen from enclaves \cite{brasser2017software}.
+For example, cacheline-level access pattern leakage occurs when a malicious OS injects page faults \cite{xu2015controlled} or uses page-table-based threats \cite{van2017telling, nilsson2020survey}.
+Moreover, if a physical machine is accessible, probes may be attached to the memory bus directly.

-To prevent this attack, a number of \textit{oblivious algorithms} have been proposed to hide access patterns during execution.
-The definition of an oblivious algorithm is as follows: \begin{definition}[Oblivious algorithm \cite{chan2019foundations}] An algorithm $\mathcal{M}$ is $\delta$-statistical oblivious if, for any two input data $I, I'$ of equal length, for any security parameter $\lambda$, it holds that
+To prevent such attacks, oblivious algorithms have been proposed to hide access patterns during the secure execution of the process.
+An oblivious algorithm is defined as follows. \begin{definition}[Oblivious algorithm \cite{chan2019foundations}] An algorithm $\mathcal{M}$ is $\delta$-statistically oblivious if, for any two input data $I$ and $I'$ of equal length and any security parameter $\lambda$, the following relation holds: